sandrabierhals/sms-spam-detector-naive-bayes/README.md

-# SMS Spam Detection using Naive Bayes
+# SMS Spam Detection using Naive Bayes algorithm

 This project implements a machine learning model to classify SMS messages as **spam** or **ham (not spam)** using the Multinomial Naive Bayes algorithm.